open-feature/spec/specification/types.md

 In addition to the defined metadata fields below, arbitrary information can be stored here unique to the provider.

 `name` is a required key with a string value.
-`allFlagKeys` is an optional key with a collection of string value.

 ### Provider Status